SirivellaAnjani/IBM-Capstone-Project/Module-1/README.md

 0-REFERENCE-Accessing_APIs_review_lab.ipynb
 - Use this notebook for reviewing APIs
+- In the Python for Data Science course you learned to use REST APIs.
+However, if you require a refresher for invoking REST APIs from Python, please complete this lab before you move to the next one.

 1-Jobs_API.ipynb
 - Run this notebook to create a clean JSON file of job postings